 Low Cost Treatment

 While residential treatment can be a fairly costly form of treatment, some facilities are affordably priced.
-These include Cri-Help, Day-Top, Better Way of Miami, Mountainside, Odyssey House, Phoenix House, and Samaritan.
+These include Cri-Help, Better Way of Miami, Mountainside, Odyssey House, Phoenix House, and Samaritan.
 Depending upon your insurance coverage, many of the centers in the mid and high range may become affordable.
 You can contact the customer service department at your insurance company and check your covered benefits.
 In-network benefits can be as high as 80 - 100%, while out of network benefits are often 50%.

 Another way to find low cost treatment is through the Treatment Options section of our web site.
 Select Inpatient and Outpatient to find information on treatment locators and instructions on using those resources.
-Several that are of particular help to those with financial issues are:
+Two of particular help to those with financial issues are:

 BETTER WAY OF MIAMI